by Jim Forest

 Fifth, Dorothy teaches us that meekness does not mean being weak-kneed.
 There is a place for outrage as well as a place for very plain speech in religious life.
 She once said to a person who was counseling her to speak in a more polite, temperate way, “I hold more temper in one minute than you will hold in your entire life.”
 Or again her lightning-like comment, “Our problems stem from our acceptance of this filthy rotten system.”

 Sixth: We see in Dorothy the value of the Little Way.
-The phrase was one Dorothy borrowed from St. Therese of Liseux, the Little Flower.
+The phrase was one Dorothy borrowed from St. Therese of Liseux, widely known as the Little Flower.
 Change starts not in the future but in the present, not in Washington DC or Wall Street but where I stand.
 Change begins in the ordinary actions of life, how I live minute to minute, what I do with my life, what I notice, what I respond to, the care and attention with which I listen, the way in which I respond.
 It happens when we practice hospitality of the face.

 As she once put it, “Paper work, cleaning the house, dealing with the innumerable visitors who come all through the day, answering the phone, keeping patience and acting intelligently, which is to find some meaning in all that happens — these things, too, are the works of peace, and often seem like a very little way.”